Sigmarik/Builders_Tool_Belt_MC_mod/README.md

 ## Setup

-Just like a Fabric template mod.
+Just like the Fabric template mod.

 ## License